WebDevStudios/WDS-Components-Library/components/README.md

 $image = get_post_meta( $post_id, $prefix . 'background_image', true );
 ```

-If the component is used within the Components flexible content, the field name passed is actually `component_background_image`.
+If the component is used within the Components flexible content, the field name passed is actually `component_0_background_image`.

 If the component is used on its own, the field name passed is simply `background_image`.